fabiocozzolino/fabiocozzolino.github.io/_posts/2019-11-10-request-reply-with-grpc-net.md

 ```

 ## Conclusion
-This is a small example of a simple request/reply service integrated in an ASP.NET Core 3 application.
+This is a small example of a simple request/reply service integrated into an ASP.NET Core 3 application.
 You can test it by using [BloomRPC](/test-your-net-grpc-service/) or by creating a .NET client.
 We will see the second option in the next post.

 Enjoy!